German submarine U-2336: First patrol

 On 1 May 1945, U-2336 left Larvik and headed out into the North Sea.
 On 7 May 1945, U-2336 sank the last Allied merchant ships to be lost to a German submarine in the war, when she torpedoed the freighters Avondale Park and Sneland I (in order) off the Isle of May inside the Firth of Forth.
 Sneland I exploded as soon as it was hit and sank two minutes later, killing seven crew members, including the captain.
-Avondale Park lost two crew members, with the rest entering lifeboat or jumping into the sea.
+Avondale Park lost two crew members, with the rest entering a lifeboat or jumping into the sea.
 U-2336 returned to Kiel on 14 May 1945 and then transferred to Wilhelmshaven, Germany, where she was surrendered to the Western Allies.

 Post-war

 U-2336 was taken to Lisahally, United Kingdom on 21 June 1945 to take part in Operation Deadlight where she was sunk on 3 January 1946 by gunfire from the British destroyer HMS Offa.